 The KL25Z should be installed flat on the floor of your cabinet with the chip side facing up.
-The side of the board with the USB connectors should face the front of the cabinet.
+The default orientation is with the USB connectors towards the front of the cabinet.
 If this orientation isn't convenient, it's okay to rotate the board in 90 degree increments.
-If you do rotate it, you'll have to adjust the joystick axis settings in VP to match the rotation (see below).
+If you do change the direction, you must edit config.h (see above) and set the ORIENTATION_PORTS_AT_xxx option that matches the mounting direction.